SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ## Conclusion

-Microsoft introduced workflows into the SharePoint 2007 platform, and they remained mostly unchanged in SharePoint 2010 in architecture, implementation, or process.
+Microsoft introduced workflows into the SharePoint Server 2007 platform, and they remained mostly unchanged in SharePoint Server 2010 in architecture, implementation, or process.
 This was also true for tasks in SharePoint workflows.
-However, SharePoint 2013 has introduced many changes to workflows in architecture and implementation.
-(And these changes remain accessible in SharePoint 2016, 2019, and Subscription Edition.)
+However, SharePoint Server 2013 has introduced many changes to workflows in architecture and implementation.
+(And these changes remain accessible in SharePoint Server 2016, SharePoint Server 2019, and SharePoint Server Subscription Edition.)

-This article discussed the changes related to workflow tasks that were driven from changes to the workflow story in SharePoint 2013.
+This article discussed the changes related to workflow tasks that were driven from changes to the workflow story in SharePoint Server 2013.
 It demonstrated how to create a simple workflow that leveraged tasks in SharePoint using Visual Studio.
 These types of tasks are suitable for many developers, although at times custom tasks and custom outcomes are desired, which can be accomplished using Visual Studio as has been shown.